 Now, crossing the gate I went in front of the main temple.
 The Deul (inner sanctum of the temple) and the Jagmohan (assembly hall) are collectively placed together.

 The Jagmohan is very much decorated.
-Both the north and south walls contain a beautiful latticed window.
+Both the north and south walls had a beautiful latticed window.
 Folk lore of monkey, crocodile and scorpions are depicted on the four sides of each window.
 While moving from north to south wall (via east) I found the sculptures of Hindu Gods-Goddesses are depicted as – Saraswati with Beena, Varaha, Kartik, Ganesha, Lakulish, Durga, Kubera (with lotus in hand), Goutama Buddha, a broken idol of Durga (again), Kartik (again) and Surya.

 The Deul (main sanctum) contains the Devas and Devis (Gods and Goddesses) with their “Bahana”s (carrying animals).
 I saw Kartik with peackock, Ganesha with rat.
 Surprisingly, am idol of Mahabir Jain was also found in the wall!!!

-“Mukteswar means the ‘Iswar’ of ‘Mukti’ (The god of free civilization)”, I explained myself, “The antagonism between Hindu-Buddhism-Jainism of ancient India got disappeared in this temple.
+“Mukteswar means the ‘Iswar’ of ‘Mukti’ (The god of free civilization)”, I explained myself, “The antagonism between Hindu-Buddhism-Jainism of ancient India disappeared in this temple.
 Most probably the architect tried to unite the people of all of the religions together.” (please note, the temple was constructed in pre-Islamic era.
-So, no symbol of Islam is not there.)
+So, no symbol of Islam is there.)

 The main temple is accompanied by three other temples and a pond – Marichi Kund.
 People bath there before praying.